PSVR2 release date and price revealed, pre-orders soon

 - Players can charge their PSVR2 Sense controllers here without having to plug into the PS5.

 Pre-orders for games also begin this month.
-For a list of games confirmed for the PSVR2 so far, you can check the official PlayStation blog.
+For a list of games confirmed for the PSVR2 so far, you can check the official PlayStationblog.
 One specific game to look forward to is Resident Evil Village.

 The PSVR2 and the Sense controller will have the following specifications: